 Communication with Parents and the Community

 The Governing Body is currently seeking ways to fill the communication gap created by the demise of the annual governors’ report to parent and the annual Parent-Governors’ meeting.
 There is a constant interaction with parents through the Parent Governors and the Chair of Governors.
 Parent Governors have adopted a proactive approach to their roles, including an annual presentation to parents of children in the Reception Class.
 The Governing Body have implemented a regular ‘Governor-Parent Focus’ newsletter’ to promote and communicate the work of the Governing Body to parents.
 Photographs of Governors are on public display to facilitate recognition and contact.
 There are important links from the Governing Body to the Parent-Teacher Association –and the Out-of-School Club.
 A Parent Governor contributes a monthly news item about the School to the Village Magazine to promote the school in the context of its village setting and to keep all village residents aware of the activities and successes of one of its key assets.
 The Governing Body also has strong links with the Parish Council.

 St. Peter’s School, and its Governing Body, prides itself in being a Church of England School.
 It has close links with its local church from which it takes its name.
 The Governing Body actively encourages the Christian nature of the school, and the understanding of other religions, within its day-to-day activities.
-The school has enjoyed support from the Priest-in-Charge of the Parish, and has been encouraged to use the Church as part of its worship and learning whenever possible.
+The school has enjoyed support from the Priest-in-Charge of the Parish (currently vacant), and has been encouraged to use the Church as part of its worship and learning whenever possible.